backdrop-contrib/gist_filter/README.md

 the embed display (you will need to clear the page cache to apply a change here), and also add a GitHub Personal Access token to give your site a higher limit for retrieving gists.
+5. The GitHub Personal Access token, if used, is stored in config.
+Do not use this if your config is stored in a public repository.
-5. Clearing the 'Page and else' cache may be necessary to see the effects of a change.
+6. Clearing the 'Page and else' cache may be necessary to see the effects of a change.

 For further information, please visit the [Wiki](https://github.com/backdrop-contrib/gist_filter/wiki).